 Roses on Chain Link Fences

 For tall chain link fences, attach a climbing rose to the fence to help hide the fence and add beauty to it.
 Plant the climbing rose bushes up close to the fence to grow up the fence easily and use it for support.
-Space the climbing rose bushes out at 6 to 7 foot intervals along the fence, as this gives them room to grow and spread out their long canes.
+Space the climbing rose bushes out at 6- to 7-foot (2 m.) intervals along the fence, as this gives them room to grow and spread out their long canes.

 The long canes can be supported and trained by tying them off to the chain link fence.
 Be sure to keep the canes tied off in the directions you want them to go, as it will not take long for the canes to grow out of control, thus making a beautiful flow of blooms on the trained canes very difficult to achieve.